-Intake counselling appointments are usually 30 to 45 minutes in length and focus on identifying your support needs and priorities.
+Intake counselling appointments are usually up to 1 hour in length and focus on identifying your support needs and priorities.
 These sessions do not ordinarily include working on your identiﬁed support needs – the intake session helps us make a decision about how best to provide help to you (e.g., counselling workshop, counselling group, individual counselling, referral, etc.).
 Consider requesting an intake appointment if you:

 - are unsure of what support you need but you know you would like help

 - are interested in ongoing individual counselling (i.e., more than one session) and you want to see what is available to you

 - have a problem or concern you feel cannot be addressed in a SST appointment (e.g., trauma, ongoing anxiety, depression addiction concerns)

 - you are not currently receiving counselling at the SCC or with another professional